f4exb/sdrangel/plugins/samplesource/perseus/readme.md

 <h4>1.2: Start/Stop</h4>

 Device start / stop button.

   - Blue triangle icon: device is ready and can be started
   - Green square icon: device is running and can be stopped
   - Magenta (or pink) square icon: an error occurred.
 In the case the device was accidentally disconnected you may click on the icon, plug back in and start again.

 <h4>1.3: Record</h4>

-Record baseband I/Q stream toggle button
+  - Left click: record baseband I/Q stream toggle button
+  - Right click: choose record file

 <h4>1.4: Stream sample rate</h4>